AB 1084 (ZBUR) Change of Name, Gender, and Sex Identifier – Support

 MHAC is a peer-run organization leading the state in behavioral health public policy and advocacy since 1957.
 The mission of MHAC is to assist and encourage communities, families and individuals to experience hope, wellness and recovery from mental health and substance use disorder issues through voluntary services that are delivered in their local community with compassion and respect for everyone’s dignity and autonomy.

-In addition to housing, this bill aims to support the youth in addressing their adverse experiences with their families, in hopes of reunifying them.
-For this reason, we support AB 2007 (Boerner) and ask for your “Aye” vote.
-If you have any questions, or if MHAC can provide any assistance on this bill or any other behavioral health legislation, please do not hesitate to contact me or our Public Policy Director, Karen Vicari, at kvicari@mhaofca.org.
+For these reason MHAC supports AB 529 (Ahrens) and asks for your “Aye” vote.
+If you have any questions, or if MHAC can provide any assistance on this bill or any behavioral health legislation, please do not hesitate to contact me at hstrunk@mhac.org or our Director of Public Policy, Karen Vicari, at kvicari@mhaofca.org.

 In Community,